An Explainable Deep-learning Model of Proton Auroras on Mars: Data

 We only use limb-scan profiles that provide emissions for the full altitude range between 100 -- 200~km for Ly-$\rm{\alpha}$ and 130 -- 190~km for co2uvd.
 These altitude ranges are chosen to minimize the exclusion of limb-scan observations because of any missing data at lower or higher altitudes and still cover the region of Mars' thermosphere relevant for this study.
-The proton auroras in Ly-$\rm{\alpha}$ altitude scans are identified as an enhancement of emission intensity between 120 -- 150~km.
-Following \citet{Hughes2019}, we quantify the emission enhancement using a measure EM defined as the difference between the second highest intensity in the peak altitude range and the median value between 160 -- 190~km range.
-Figure~\ref{fig:iuvsExamples}a shows a sample co2uvd emission profile and Figure~\ref{fig:iuvsExamples}b shows samples of Ly-${\rm \alpha}$ profiles for a non-proton aurora observation and a proton aurora observation.
-The latter shows a marked enhancement of Ly-${\rm \alpha}$ emission in the peak altitude range compared to the characteristic flat dayglow profile in the former.
-Also, following \citep{Hughes2019}, we define an observation to be a proton aurora if EM is exceeds ${\rm 0.5\sigma}$ than the mean EM, ${\rm \sigma}$ being the standard deviation of EMs in the data.
+The proton auroras in Ly-$\rm{\alpha}$ altitude scans are identified as an enhancement of emission intensity between 110 -- 150~km.
+Following \citet{Hughes2019}, we quantify the emission enhancement using an Enhancement Measure (EM) defined as the difference between the second highest intensity in the peak altitude range and the median value between 160 -- 190~km range.
+Figure~\ref{fig:iuvsExamples}a shows a sample co2uvd emission profile and Figure~\ref{fig:iuvsExamples}b shows samples of Ly-${\rm \alpha}$ profiles for a non-proton aurora (blue) observation and a proton aurora (red) observation.
+The latter shows a marked enhancement of Ly-${\rm \alpha}$ emission in the peak altitude range compared to the characteristic flat dayglow profile in the former. \citet{Hughes2019} defined an observation to be a proton aurora if EM exceeds ${\rm 0.5\sigma}$ than the mean EM, ${\rm \sigma}$ being the standard deviation of EMs in the data.
 Figure~\ref{fig:iuvsExamples}c shows the distribution of the enhancements across the data considered for the analysis, with the threshold highlighted by the dashed black line. \citet{Hughes2019} showed that the occurrence rate of proton auroras primarily depends on ${\rm L_s}$ and SZA.
 We, therefore, include these in our analysis along with other measurements latitude (lat), longitude (lon), and local time (lt) for each limb scan.
+The IUVS limb-scan data, with all altitude observations between the ranges specified above for Ly-${\rm \alpha}$ and co2uvd profiles, is available for 4130 orbits during the observation period considered for this study, out of total 16079 MAVEN orbits in this period.